Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • An HbA1c ≥ 6.5% is a diagnostic criterion for diabetes [5].

-• Elevated fasting insulin levels or increased HOMA-IR signal insulin resistance, often present well before full-blown diabetes [6].
+• A high fasting insulin level or an increased HOMA-IR signals insulin resistance, often present well before diagnosed diabetes [6].

-• An unbalanced lipid profile is a risk factor for cardiovascular diseases [7].
+• An unbalanced lipid profile is a risk factor for cardiovascular disease [7].

 How to improve it